Someday My Prince Will Come: Critical reception

 The Financial Times wrote that the song "spelt out the tantalising promise of love and nurture".

 Legacy

 The American Film Institute listed this song at No. 19 on their list of the 100 greatest songs in movie history.
-Following "When You Wish Upon A Star" from Pinocchio at No. 7, this is the second-highest ranked song from a Disney movie out of four, with the other two being "Beauty and the Beast" from Beauty and the Beast at No. 62 and "Hakuna Matata" from The Lion King at No. 99.
+Following "When You Wish Upon a Star" from Pinocchio at No. 7, this is the second-highest ranked song from a Disney movie out of five, with the other three being "Supercalifragilisticexpialidocious" from Mary Poppins at No. 36, "Beauty and the Beast" from Beauty and the Beast at No. 62 and "Hakuna Matata" from The Lion King at No. 99.
 The song was then briefly sung on the 1971 sitcom All in the Family by Edith Bunker in the episode "Archie's Weighty Problem".